Qwen

 -

-$host: The IP address for connecting to seekdb. -
+$host: the IP address for connecting to seekdb. -

-CREATE,INSERT,DROP, andSELECTprivileges on the database. -
+CREATE,INSERT,DROP, andSELECTpermissions on the database. -

-$user_name: The database account. -
+$user_name: the database connection account. -

 export DASHSCOPE_API_KEY="YOUR_DASHSCOPE_API_KEY"